PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 to the NHWC source and remaps Logistic and Mul output metadata.
 Adapter, Logistic, or Mul fan-out and public boundaries are rejected before mutation;
 public Logistic output rejection deliberately closes an unsafe legacy case.
+The bounded Slice family accepts one or more rank-four Slice inputs whose NHWC→NCHW adapter and Slice output are exclusive, optionally together with direct inputs.
+Begin and size vectors are remapped from NCHW to NHWC;
+shared/public parameter tensors use copy-on-write with tensor provenance retained, and Slice-output per-axis quantization follows the layout change.
-Split, slice, Add, and quantized-post families remain in the legacy matcher until each receives bounded characterization.
+Shared adapters, Slice-output post adapters, Swish-source Slice, Split, Add, and quantized-post families remain in the legacy matcher until their own bounded ownership is characterized.

 The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and